Hickman Scholars Program

 Amount of Stipend

-Each stipend is generally $20,000 per academic year, renewable up to four times as set forth below.
+Each stipend is generally $20,000 per academic year, renewable up to two times as set forth below.
 The stipend may be used at the discretion of the doctoral student for expenses that will aid in the completion of the PhD and the actuarial credential if not yet attained.

 Applicants should be aware that stipend funds are provided for qualified expenses (tuition, books, fees, etc.).
 Qualified expenses do not include room and board.
 Stipend funds not used for qualified expenses may be taxable.
 Please consult your tax advisor if you have any questions.